gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

   plugins: [
      // highlight-start
      // notice the name is the same as our package in the plugin folder
-     // Gatsby under the hood is utilizing our packages in /plugins by their names and
+     // Gatsby under the hood is utilizing our packages in /plugins by their names and registers them along with all the other plugins that we have installed
-     // registering them along with all the other plugins that we have installed `gatsby-language-chooser-plugin`
+     `gatsby-language-chooser-plugin`
      // highlight-end
   ],